Italian eyewear: geographic excellence standing strong against global challenges

 Across the Atlantic, the sector has inevitably been affected by the downturn in the US market, largely linked to the impact of new tariffs introduced in the country.
 However, this challenge has accelerated the search for new routes: Mexico, for example, has recorded an exceptional growth of +47%, positioning itself as a potential alternative strategic hub.

 The true story of Italian success is rooted in the valleys of the Dolomites.
-The eyewear industry has a unique core: the Belluno–Cadore district, which accounts for around 70% of total national production.
+The eyewear industry has a unique core: the Belluno–Cadore district, which accounts for around 70% of total national production, is one of the italian manufacturing excellence districts.

 This is no coincidence, but the legacy of a history that began in Calalzo di Cadore back in 1878, with the founding of the first Italian eyewear factory by Angelo Frescura.